William H. Quasha: Personal life

+Legacy

+After his death, the St. Luke's College of Medicine was renamed the St. Luke's College of Medicine, William H. Quasha Memorial Foundation.

-In 2000, the National Gallery of Australia acquired from the Quasha family the New Guinea portfolio of 27 prints by Australian photographer Max Dupain (1911–1992), acquired by William Quasha while Quasha was a captain in the US Army in Australia.
+In 2000, the National Gallery of Australia acquired Australian photographer Max Dupain's (1911–1992) New Guinea portfolio from the Quasha family.
+The portfolio is made up of 27 prints that were acquired by William Quasha while he was a captain in the US Army in Australia.